How To Host A Perfect Cookie Exchange Party, Free Printables!

 You will need a few dedicated cookie testers for voting, unless you want the entire party to vote.

-I'd swoon if I won this French tart kit at a cookie bake off!
+Any baker will swoon over this French tart kit at a cookie bake off!

 Sweet and simple kitchen utensils like this or embossed rolling pins are warmly welcomed by expert bakers and newbies a like!